SergeCaron/MSRDGatewayKerberos/README.md

 # MSRDGatewayKerberos
-The convenience of NTLM convenience of credentials based authentication can be maintained with Kerberos.
+The convenience of NTLM credentials based authentication can be maintained with Kerberos.
 This is a BYOD project for MS RD Gateway Kerberos authentication of non-domain joined workstations.

+Members of the *Protected Users* group must authenticate using Kerberos.
 As documented *[here](https://awakecoding.com/posts/rd-gateway-without-kdc-proxy-causes-ntlm-downgrade/)*, *"if you have an RD Gateway deployed, did you know that unless a KDC proxy is also deployed on the same host and port, you have a guaranteed NTLM downgrade for the RD Gateway connection from mstsc"*.

-The purpose of this project is to configure the RD Gateway to avoid this guaranteed downgrade for BYOD devices.
+The purpose of this project is to configure the RD Gateway to avoid this guaranteed downgrade for connections from BYOD devices.

 These configuration scripts are work in progress: